Information for Prospective Graduate Students

 How do you assess academic preparation?
 Do you use the GRE?

 The University of Rochester is GRE-optional for the upcoming cycle.
-I don’t use it in admission, so it doesn’t matter if you send it or not.
+I don’t emphasize it in admission and do not penalize those who do not send it (or reward those who do).
 Like other parts of the application, academic preparation is assessed holistically via your full application and not using a formula-based approach.
 For example, I do not use specific cut-offs for GPA.

 Should I email you to introduce myself/ ask if you’re really taking students?